 Small holes in the packaging of food and dry goods – especially flour and cereal which will develop an unpleasant odor.

 The presence of adult grain moths or their caterpillars in your kitchen area.

 Grain moths are more often than not introduced into your home through infested products that you purchase from stores.
 Adults may also get into your home while foraging for food sources through gaps and holes found in screens or around exterior windows and doors.

-When it comes to preventing grain moths and other stored product pest from taking over your pantry, you must focus on inspection, proper storage and exclusion.
+When it comes to preventing grain moths and other stored product pests from taking over your pantry, you must focus on inspection, proper storage, and exclusion.
 Carefully inspect food packaging for any holes or rips; do not purchase items that have been damaged.
 You should also inspect your pantry and cupboards for old and/or expired food and toss any that are no longer good or that are not stored properly.
 Store dry goods in sealed glass or plastic containers rather than their original packaging.
-Same goes for dry pet food and bird food.
+The same goes for dry pet food and bird food.
 Repair or replace torn window screens or screen doors and seal any cracks, gaps or openings on the exterior of the house.

 How do I get rid of Grain Moths?

 Eliminating a problem with grain moths in your home can be tricky and should be handled by a professional.